 Further measures in place in Louisiana to combat the opioid epidemic include:

-- HOPE Council: The Advisory Council on Heroin and Opioid Prevention and Education’s mission are to operate an Interagency Heroin and Opioid Coordination Plan that will help to spread information and resources helpful in preventing opioid abuse.
+- HOPE Council: The Advisory Council on Heroin and Opioid Prevention and Education’s mission are to operate an Interagency Heroin and Opioid Coordination Plan that will help to spread information and resources helpful in preventing opioid use.

 Louisiana Drug And Alcohol Addiction Treatment Programs